 If you have a favorite minestrone recipe, by all means, use it!
 Simply finish the soup by topping it with croutons, shredded cheese and pop it in the broiler.
 The recipe above is a variation of my favorite minestrone, replacing kidney beans with white beans and omitting the pasta.

 Feel free to substitute any of the vegetables for ones that are in season.
-Kale, spinach, zucchini, even winter squash can all be added to the mix.
+Some great examples are kale, spinach, zucchini, and even winter squash.

-Once the soup has been perfected, portion into individual ramekins.
+Season the soup to taste and portion it into individual ramekins.
 Top with sourdough croutons, a good amount of shredded mozzarella and place in the broiler until the cheese has melted.
-You can also use gluten-free bread for the croutons and dairy free cheese for the topping.
+You can also use gluten-free bread for the croutons and dairy-free cheese for the topping.
 A gluten-free vegan bruleed soup?
 Yes, it can be done!

 If you enjoy french onion soup and minestrone soup, well you’re certain to enjoy this combination of the two, bruleed garden minestrone soup.
 Even without any meat, this will fill you up and leave you completely satisfied.

 Looking for someone to come to your house and prepare these dishes for you?
 It is possible!
 If you are in Los Angeles and looking for a private chef, please feel free to contact me.
 For more information, visit Private Kitchen Los Angeles.